Florida Governor’s Action Team on Energy and Climate Change: Developing an Energy and Climate Action Plan

-Florida Governor Charlie Crist signed three critical Executive orders during the first climate change summit in Florida in 2007 to establish greenhouse gas reduction targets, reduce emissions in state government facilities and vehicles, and establish an Action Team on Energy and Climate Change to develop a climate change action plan for Florida.
-The Action Team released the final report to Florida Governor Crist in October 2008, which contained 50 separate policy recommendations on energy and climate change as well as a framework and recommendations on developing a cap and trade program for Florida.
+Florida Governor Charlie Crist signed three critical Executive Orders during the first climate change summit in Florida in 2007 to establish greenhouse gas reduction targets, reduce emissions in state government facilities and vehicles, and establish an Action Team on Energy and Climate Change.
+The Action Team released a final climate change action report to Florida Governor Crist in October 2008, which contained 50 separate policy recommendations on energy and climate change, a framework for action, and recommendations on developing a cap-and-trade program for Florida.
 The Florida Energy and Climate Change Commission was created in 2008 to oversee the implementation of the Action Plan.

-The Action Team was established during the “Serve to Preserve" climate summit in July 2007 and charged with developing a comprehensive energy and climate change action plan.
+The Action Team was established during the “Serve to Preserve" climate summit in July 2007 and was charged with developing a comprehensive energy and climate change action plan.
 Governor Crist assigned Secretary of Florida’s Department of Environmental Protection (DEP) Mike Sole as the Chair of the Action Team and directed staff from DEP to serve as support.
 The Action Team was represented by 21 members from various sectors including the Chair of the Florida Public Service Commission, Consumer Advocate, Chair of the Energy Commission, and members of the Florida legislature and business, environmental, and academic communities.
 The Phase 1 report was delivered on November 1, 2007, and included 30 recommendations to improve Florida’s efforts to reduce greenhouse gas emissions.
 After submitting the Phase 1 report, the Action Team worked alongside the Center for Climate Strategies to include a stakeholder process in developing the final Action Plan.
-Six technical working groups (TWGs) were developed as a way to explore the development of long-term public policy, including adaptation, agriculture, forestry and water, cap and trade, energy supply and demand, government policy, transportation, and land use.
+Six technical working groups (TWGs) were created to explore the development of long-term public policy, including adaptation, agriculture, forestry and water, cap-and-trade, energy supply and demand, government policy, transportation, and land use.
 On October 15, 2008, Governor Crist received the second and final report of the Action Team.
-The Phase 2 report contains 50 separate policy recommendations as well as a suite of recommendations as guidance to the Florida DEP in its development of a regulatory, market-based, cap and trade emissions limiting program.
+The Phase 2 report contains 50 separate policy recommendations, 14 adaptation goals, and 14 recommended early action items, as well as a suite of recommendations as guidance to the Florida DEP in its development of a regulatory, market-based, cap-and-trade emissions limiting program.
 The final report was built upon the Phase 1 report and the recommendations from the TWGs.

-The Action Plan recommends ways for Florida to achieve reduced greenhouse gas emissions by 11% by 2017 and by 34% by 2025 and serves as a framework for climate change mitigation priorities.
+The Action Plan recommends ways for Florida to achieve reduced greenhouse gas emissions by 11% by 2017 and 34% by 2025 and serves as a framework for climate change mitigation priorities.
 General adaptation recommendations include coordination between the Florida Department of Community Affairs and Regional Planning Councils to include climate change adaptation in the comprehensive planning process; promoting business development opportunities in climate protection and adaptation, natural resource protection, water resource management, insurance, emergency preparedness, built environment, infrastructure, and community protection; more research and climate change analysis; increased state funding; and education.
 To oversee the implementation of the Action Plan, Florida Governor Crist created the Florida Energy and Climate Commission.
+Of the 28 identified goals in the Action Plan, 16 of them were in progress by 2015 and none of them had been completed.
+Additionally, none of the goals outlined in the 2008 plan included post-planning implementation and monitoring actions.
 To date, the adaptation recommendations have not received the same prioritization as the mitigation measures.

-Score, A. (2010).
+Score, A. (2021).
 Florida Governor's Action Team on Energy and Climate Change: Developing an Energy and Climate Action Plan [Case study on a project of the Florida Department of Environmental Protection].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/florida-governor’s-action-team-energy-and-climate-change-developing-energy-and-climate (Last updated February 2010)
+(Last updated May 2021)